Tommydreamer57/boggle/README.md

 ## Word-Finding Algorithm

 This project features an algorithm that can take a Boggle board and a word and return a list of all paths on the board that can create the word.
-The challenge of creating this algorithm is actually the only reason I built this project.
-It sounded like a cool challenge, so I did it one night, and then I built a react fromt-end for it, and then I decided to integrate the Oxford Dictionary API for the sake of checking the validity of inputted words.
+It sounded like a cool challenge, so I did it one night, and then I built a react front-end for it, and then I decided to integrate the Oxford Dictionary API for the sake of checking the validity of inputted words.

 ### Finding the First Letter